helix-foundation/currency/contracts/governance/README.md

 The `TimedPolicies` contract will clone the referenced contracts as needed, and grant the clones the relevant permissions.
 See `startInflation` for an example.
-It will also notify all other `ITimeNotifier` contracts each time a generation increases, coordinating the switchover to each subsequent generation.
+It will also notify all other `IGenerationIncrease` contracts each time a generation increases, coordinating the switchover to each subsequent generation.

 ## API